 - Do I know what I am getting to?

 After getting answers to the above questions, you can now go ahead being pretty sure that you are quite aware of what you are doing.
 You will, therefore, need to go to the market to sell yourself as a surrogate.
 But along with this, there are several issues associated with it.
-Lots of problems are there which a surrogate mother has to face while carrying out this procedure.
+Lots of problems are there that a surrogate mother has to face while carrying out this procedure.

 The various opinions and views on surrogate motherhood are very numerous just like those regarding abortion are.
 Every person has personal ideas and views of the ethical and social problems that are connected to surrogate motherhood.